 Brad Meltzer Books in Order

-His best-known thriller series is the Culper Ring trilogy, built around National Archives archivist Beecher White.
-His current series, Zig & Nola, launched with The Escape Artist hitting #1 on debut.
-Brad Meltzer also writes American history non-fiction, the long-running Ordinary People Change the World children’s series with illustrator Chris Eliopoulos, and has won an Eisner Award for his comic book work on Justice League of America.
+His best-known thriller series is the Culper Ring trilogy, built following archivist Beecher White.
+His current series, Zig & Nola’s first book The Escape Artist hit #1 on its debut.
+Zig and Nola books follow a military mortician and a former Army artist with a violent past, and the nonfiction conspiracy books are true-history narratives written with Josh Mensch.
+Brad Meltzer also writes the Ordinary People Change the World children’s series with illustrator Chris Eliopoulos, and has won an Eisner Award for his comic book work on Justice League of America.

-This page lists all Brad Meltzer books in order, covering the Culper Ring trilogy, the Zig & Nola series, standalone thrillers, non-fiction, children’s books, and comics.
+This page lists all Brad Meltzer books in order, including his series, standalone novels, graphic novels, picture books, nonfiction, short stories, adaptations, and awards.

 Latest Brad Meltzer Books